sylank/event-radar-ng/README.md

 ## Customization

-You can customise data, diagram scale and colors as well.
+You are able to customise data, diagram scale and colors as well.

 __Colors__